 UC1-2: Author: QZ, XF

-UC1-3: Sprint 3
+UC1-3: Date: Sprint 3

 UC1-4: Purpose: Log in to the play the game

 UC1-5: Overview: System requests username and password for login.
 System validates username and password (if the username and password already exists in the player database) then player enters the Main Menu Screen.